zeek/zeek-docs/doc/scripting/javascript.rst

 On the other hand, normal JavaScript objects (`{}` or `Object()`) are passed from JavaScript to Zeek are passed by copy as new Zeek record values.
 Changes to the original JavaScript object will not be reflected within Zeek.
-In below example, the ``intel_item`` JavaScript object will be converted to a new :zeek:see:`Intel::Item` Zeek record which is then passed to the :zeek:see:`Intel::insert` function.
+In the example below, the ``intel_item`` JavaScript object will be converted to a new :zeek:see:`Intel::Item` Zeek record which is then passed to the :zeek:see:`Intel::insert` function.
 Modifying properties of ``intel_item`` after it has been inserted to the Intel data store has no impact.

 .. literalinclude:: js/intel-insert.js
-   :caption: hello.js
+   :caption: intel-insert.js
    :language: javascript

 .. note::